Goldberg Scholars

 • Jean Barrios Natareno

-Jean Barrios Natareño is a standout student at Hillsdale High School with a 4.0 GPA and a strong academic focus in English and the humanities.
+Jean is a standout student at Hillsdale High School with a 4.0 GPA and a strong academic focus in English and the humanities and a passion for jazz performance.
 He consistently seeks academic challenge, most notably accelerating from Algebra 2 to AP Calculus BC in his junior year, earning A’s both semesters.
 In English, Jean thrives in discussion-based classes that push him to analyze complex ideas and multiple perspectives, and he further develops his love of storytelling through independent writing and world-building projects.
 He is an active member of the Hillsdale High School Band and has received academic recognition, including Student of the Month in Band.
 Jean also volunteers with the San Mateo Public Library’s Friends of the Library, supporting literacy and community access to books.
-His academic discipline, intellectual curiosity, and creative mindset reflect strong preparation for college-level work.
-Jean plans to attend Reed College in the fall where he will pursue many academic interests along with music.
+His academic discipline, intellectual curiosity, and creative mindset reflect strong preparation for college-level work which will serve him well in his academic pursuits at Reed College beginning in the fall.

 • Jocelyn Toxcon

 Jocelyn is a driven and community-minded leader whose dedication to service and academic excellence defines her high school journey at Aragon.
 A recipient of both AVID Achievement and Ambassador Awards, she has distinguished herself through spirited leadership and mentorship as a leader in Competition and Sideline Cheer, an Avid tutor, and Catholic Club.
 Jocelyn has a commitment to educational equity, volunteering regularly as an after school teaching assistant and dedicating the past few summers to being a TA for Peninsula Bridge Summer Academy as well as being a Lifemoves counselor.
 Inspired to be a changemaker, she participated in the Northwestern Pre-Law program where she gained a foundation in court proceedings, legal briefs, and compelling oral arguments.
 She has brought her remarkable work ethic and drive to positions at Hollister and now at Slime Kitchen, as well as supporting her mother’s business every weekend.
-Jocelyn consistently leads with initiative, responsibility, and heart, and will bring those strong traits to her studies in political science and pre-law in college.
+Jocelyn consistently leads with initiative, responsibility, and heart, and will bring those strong traits to her studies in political science and pre-law at American University where she will be matriculating in the fall.

 • Kamila Medina Rodriguez

-Kamila Medina is a creative and driven student at Mountain View High School with a 3.82 GPA and a growing interest in film, media, and business.
+Kamila is a creative and driven student at Mountain View High School with a 3.82 GPA and a growing interest in film, media, and business.
 She currently explores marketing and branding through leadership roles as Public Relations officer for Poetry Club and Communications Director for CoolineKids, where she supports outreach, engagement, and student recruitment.
 Kamila also challenges herself academically through dual enrollment coursework at Foothill College in business, strengthening her understanding of strategy, communication, and entrepreneurship.
 Outside the classroom, she is deeply involved in performing arts, participating in choir, theater productions, and cheerleading, experiences that have shaped her confidence, teamwork, and stage presence.
 Her commitment to service includes earning the Girl Scouts Silver Award through a literacy project in English and Spanish.
 Grounded in creativity and community, Kamila brings energy, discipline, and vision to every space she joins.
+She will be pursuing a degree in Film & Media with a minor in Business at the University of California, Berkeley in the fall.

 • Kimberly De La Cruz Alor

-Kimberly De La Cruz is a thoughtful and driven student at The Kehillah School with a 3.76 GPA and a strong interest in law, government, and advocacy.
-She leads with consistency and care, whether serving her school as President of the Multicultural Club or supporting her church community as an Assistant Catechist for St. Athanasius Faith Formation.
+Kimberly is looking forward to attending Chapman University where she will pursue a degree in Political Science.
+A thoughtful and driven student at The Kehillah School with a strong interest in law, government, and advocacy, she leads with consistency and care, whether serving her school as President of the Multicultural Club or supporting her church community as an Assistant Catechist for St. Athanasius Faith Formation.
 In this role, Kimberly frequently stepped in to teach classes, manage logistics, and provide Spanish translation for families, helping parents feel informed and welcomed throughout the First Communion process.
 Beyond the classroom, she is deeply engaged in civic learning through the Mountain View Police Explorer Program, where she has supported community events and developed leadership skills over several years.
 Kimberly has also pursued legal exposure through the Hispanic National Bar Foundation’s Future Latino Leaders Summer Law Institute and an internship at Ropes & Gray.
 Her record reflects initiative, cultural bridge-building, and a clear commitment to serving others through the legal field.

 • Lizet Nunez Camacho

-A top student at Crystal, Mellado is a highly motivated and intellectually curious student with a passion for science and medicine.
+A top student at Crystal, Maria is a highly motivated and intellectually curious student with a passion for science and medicine.
 She has engaged broadly in these areas at Crystal through STEM Invention Studio, ChemLab & Science Olympiad, Science for Causes STEM outreach to local schools, and the Biomedical Research Club.
 A dedicated leader, she also proudly serves on the Crystal Judiciary Committee where she has tackled the issue of AI ethics, contributes as a pianist and violinist to both orchestra and Jazz, and participates on the xc team.
-Her love of science and education led her to competitive programs like Girls Who Code, Capital Group summer program where she researched CRISPR therapeutics, a Dartmouth Fly In, and mentoring others as a Peninsula Bridge TA in the area of math? for two summers.
-With her passion for medicine, Mellado participates in the ongoing UCLA Neuroscience program webinars and recently secured a prestigious weekly volunteer commitment with the San Mateo Medical Center.
-Mellado is a devoted older sister with significant family responsibilities who is committed to her ambitious goals like achieving all As her senior fall with several advanced STEM classes, and she will bring passion, creativity, drive, and her bold adventurous spirit to her future college community.
+Her love of science and education led her to competitive programs like Girls Who Code, Capital Group summer program where she researched CRISPR therapeutics, a Dartmouth Fly In, and mentoring others as a Peninsula Bridge TA in the area of math for two summers.
+With her passion for medicine, Maria participates in the ongoing UCLA Neuroscience program webinars and recently secured a prestigious weekly volunteer commitment with the San Mateo Medical Center.
+Maria is a devoted older sister with significant family responsibilities who is committed to her ambitious goals like achieving all As her senior fall with several advanced STEM classes and spearheading an AI workshop for the Crystal student body this spring.
+Maria will bring passion, creativity, drive, and her bold adventurous spirit to her future college community at Williams College.

 • Oliver Santiago-Mendez

-Oliver is a charismatic extrovert at Menlo School who has broad academic interests and plans to study engineering in college.
-Oliver stands out for his community and civic leadership within the city of East Palo Alto where he represents his apartment complex both on their Tenant Advisory Committee and for the city of East Palo Alto where he brings resident issues to the city council.
+Oliver is looking forward to attending Lafayette College in the fall where he will be pursuing a degree in Electrical Engineering.
+A charismatic extrovert at Menlo School who has broad academic interests, Oliver stands out for his community and civic leadership within the city of East Palo Alto where he represents his apartment complex both on their Tenant Advisory Committee and for the city of East Palo Alto where he brings resident issues to the city council.
 A community organizer, he has also been elected to the Youth Community Services Advisory Council where he has helped increase the youth voice on the mid-Peninsula, spread awareness about voter registration through a People's Poll project for which he was featured on local CBS news, and participated in community leadership retreats.
 He has engaged deeply at Menlo as a volunteer mentor and leader with Homework Club, Kickstart, Latinos Unidos, and Menlo Admissions, while also exploring track and theater.
 Alongside devoting himself to signficant family responsibilities, Oliver has gained tremendous career experience through the competitive META externship, Capital Group investment program, and independent robotics projects with a mentor from Reliable Robotics.
+With his dynamic leadership, technical curiosity, and deep commitment to uplifting his community, Oliver is eager to make a lasting impact both at Lafayette and beyond.

 • Santiago Sandoval

-Santi is a charismatic student athlete at Menlo School who plans to study economics and business in college.
-He has engaged broadly within Menlo, being elected Co-President of Latinos Unidos where he's helping enhance club culture, volunteering weekly for Homework Club, competing as a top goal scorer on Varsity Soccer, and participating in the SDLC leadership conference to build critical leadership and community building skills.
+Santi will be attending Cal Poly SLO where he plans to major in business and pursue his love of economics, math and analytics.
+He is a charismatic student athlete at Menlo School who has engaged broadly, being elected Co-President of Latinos Unidos where he's helping enhance club culture, volunteering weekly for Homework Club, competing as a top goal scorer on Varsity Soccer, and participating in the SDLC leadership conference to build critical leadership and community building skills.
 He is dedicated to sustainability causes, serving as a volunteer with Second Harvest, ALAS, and Grassroots Ecology and most recently a service trip to Costa Rica.
 Santi also dedicates himself to educational equity as a mentor for Kickstart at Menlo and as a TA for Peninsula Bridge Summer Academy.
 Recently, Santi began independent math tutoring for his neighborhood elementary school, Adelante, where he's inspiring under-served youth to cultivate a love for STEM.
 Santi has cultivated a business mindset through participation in the Capital Group investment series while also working a part time job at the Woodside Bakery, and he hopes to build his entrepreneurial skills with his college degree.

 • V Galstan

 V is a driven student with broad interests and an intellectual curiosity that is leading him to aspirations within medicine, business, and technology.
-A top student at Aragon, he consistently seeks out academic challenges, growth and new opportunities, taking several business classes at College of San Mateo, traveling to Japan with CIEE, and most notably joining and helping to revive the DECA chapter, becoming President of Marketing and competing as a lead at both state and international competitions while building a passionate, lasting chapter focused on business, financial literacy, and networking.
+Planning to attend UC Berkeley to study Life Sciences, Business, & Entrepreneurship, V consistently seeks out academic challenges, growth and new opportunities.
+V has taken several business classes at College of San Mateo, traveled to Japan with CIEE, and most notably joined and helped to revive the DECA chapter, becoming President of Marketing and competing as a lead at both state and international competitions while building a passionate, lasting chapter focused on business, financial literacy, and networking.
 His analytical mindset extends beyond the classroom: through internships with Avidbank, Capital Group, and the Ryla Leadership Academy, V has cultivated strong finance and investment skills with a focus on collaboration and shared purpose with peers.
 V has also brought his strong work ethic and compassion to his weekly job at the Aragon School Kitchen, working a summer internship in horticulture at Filoli, serving San Mateo Outdoor Education as a lead counselor each summer, while also volunteering regularly with deep passion at both Samaritan House and Glide Church in the Tenderloin.
 V is devoted to music composition, being self-taught and sharing music tracks online to niche music communities to continue innovating and sparking conversations.
-V will be attending UC Berkeley in the fall where he will be pursuing studies in Life Sciences, Business and Entrepreneurship.

 • Wendy Espinoza

-Wendy is an extremely accomplished scholar at Nueva High School and aspiring public health leader dedicated to solving medical inequities affecting underrepresented communities.
+Wendy will be attending Duke University where she plans to pursue Biology and Global Health along with neuroscience, with a focus on systemic change in healthcare.
+She is an extremely accomplished scholar at Nueva High School and aspiring public health leader dedicated to solving medical inequities affecting underrepresented communities.
 With her incredible ambition and drive, she is the Co-Founder and Co-President of Systema, a STEM equity initiative engaging over 250 under-resourced students across three schools, where she leads weekly programming, builds partnerships, and organizes annual fundraisers.
 As an intern in the Stanford Pediatrics Endocrinology Diabetes Lab, she conducted research for the Advanced Tech & Treatments for Diabetes Convention, investigating disparities in clinical trial representation and strengthening her collaborative presentation skills.
 Through internships with the Migrant Clinicians Network and participation in UCSF Cardiac Camp, Wendy has explored immigration and refugee health, workers’ rights, environmental hazards, heart disease prevention, and strategies to address healthcare distrust.
-A mental health Ambassador with StarVista, intern at Kaname Chiropractic Clinic, a student visionary volunteer with the Leukemia & Lymphoma Society, three-year Co-Leader of the Latino Affinity Group, and mentor in the THRIVE affinity group, she consistently builds community and advances health literacy.
-Wendy continues to advocate for equitable access to care, preparing to pursue public and global health with a focus on systemic change.
+A mental health Ambassador with StarVista, intern at Kaname Chiropractic Clinic, a student visionary volunteer with the Leukemia & Lymphoma Society, Co-Leader of the Latino Affinity Group, and mentor in the THRIVE affinity group, she consistently builds community and advances health literacy.
+Wendy’s exceptional leadership, research experience, and unwavering commitment to health equity position her to become a force in advancing more just and inclusive healthcare systems.